Category Archives: geology

 Boney Mountain plateau.

-Boney Mountain plateau.
+Boney Mountain plateau from Boney Bluff.
 Click for larger image.

 Boney Bluff is one of many small peaks and rock formations that are found across the Boney Mountain plateau.
 Comprised of a fused mishmash of volcanic breccia, the rock quality of these formations ranges from very good to quite bad.
 Seemingly solid handholds or footholds can break, and because of the way the rock erodes, low-angle sections are often littered with granular rocks that can be very slippery.